 Global, targeted social media campaigns providing information and signposting individuals to local help and support

-We run intelligence-led awareness campaigns in communities vulnerable to human trafficking around the world, reaching millions of people each year.
-We are able to determine with accuracy global trafficking hotspots and routes, exploitation types and techniques employed by the trafficker to deceive and exploit.
+We run geo-targeted awareness campaigns in communities vulnerable to human trafficking around the world, reaching millions of people each year.
+We overlay data with human insight to determine local hotspots, routes, trends, exploitation types and techniques used to deceive and exploit.
 Using this information we can effectively target our awareness campaigns, by location, language, demographic and potential vulnerability, to enable communities to take the appropriate action to stay safe and tackle human trafficking.

 These awareness campaigns are delivered in collaboration with partners with a key presence within each community.
 We have, for example, partnered with local organisation including law enforcement, NGOs, churches and media, as well as global organisations including banks and businesses, which are integrated in the local community, often through local branches.